-On July 14, 1789, Scottish explorer Sir Alexander Mackenzie finally reached the mouth of the river named after him, a failed attempt to find a route to the Pacific Ocean.
+On July 14, 1789, Scottish explorer Sir Alexander Mackenzie finally reached the mouth of the river named later after him, a failed attempt to find a route to the Pacific Ocean.
 The Mackenzie River is the longest river in Canada, and is the second longest North American river system (to the Mississippi), flowing for 1080 miles into the Arctic Ocean.
-Here we list 10 North American Rivers Named After a Person.
+Here we list 5 North American Rivers Named After a Person.
 Since most rivers are not named after people, those that are drop off considerably in size/length after those listed here.
-What rivers would you add to the list?

 1. Mackenzie River.